S0viet-Mayo/NULL-Operator-SOC-Simulation/README.md

-# SOC attack Simulation Game
+# NULL Operator: SOC Simulation

 ## Overview
 This project is a text-based choice based SOC (Security Operations Center) simulator in which player choices will affect the outcome of the game.
 Real world attack patterns/stages have been used to model the game as closely to real life SOC operations as possible.
 There are 5 possible endings with one secret ending.